Washington Apple Growers Sink Their Teeth Into The New Cosmic Crisp

 Auvil says the apple has that sought-after crisp, cracking sensation when you bite into it.
 It has sweetness and acid; almost a sensory overload for your tongue.

-Washington State hired a private company to handle the commercial launch of the new apple.
+Washington state hired a private company to handle the commercial launch of the new apple.
 They named it Cosmic Crisp because the apple's flecks of yellow reminded someone of stars in the sky.
-Farmers finally got a chance to plant these trees in their own orchards, starting this spring.
+Farmers finally got a chance to plant these trees in their own orchards this spring.
 For now, it's only available to farmers in Washington, since they helped support the breeding program that created it.

 The flood of orders has astonished almost everybody in the industry.
 In fact, it's provoking some anxiety.
-After all, consumers haven't even see Cosmic Crisp yet.
+After all, consumers haven't even seen Cosmic Crisp yet.
 Nobody really knows if they'll like it.

 Tom Auvil, who's been a Cosmic Crisp booster, calls the wave of orders "just an amazing level of investment.
 I just hope somebody doesn't drive up my driveway and say, 'You got me into this, now get me out of it!' "